CDJ 400 Traktor Mapping v2.0

 So, what is new in version 2.0 of the mapping.
 Below you can see a graph explaining all the functions, which will hopefully answer this question.

 If you’re a user of the version 1.0 of the mapping you probably notice that the changes are very minor, yet they increase my comfort behind the decks and speed up my workflow tremendously.
 It is worth noting that functions like quantise and snap are global in Traktor Pro 2.
 This is not a problem as the visual feedback is reflected on all decks.
 For example, if I disengage the quantise function on deck A I can easily see this on deck B without taking my eyes off the player.
 The same applies for 3 and 4 deck setups as well.

 So let’s say you want to give the mapping a chance.
 Here is how to set it up:

 Are you using the mapping in your setup?
 What do you think about it?
 What is your favourite feature and is there anything you would do differently?
-Let me know in the comments below.
+Get in touch and let me know.